 You can find more of the same in our Money hub, offering advice, tips and news on all things financial, or you could sign up for our Money newsletter to enjoy more articles like this delivered to your email inbox each week!

 5. Packaged accounts

 Banks and building societies package up current accounts with so-called benefits and charge a monthly fee.
-Complaints about such accounts which typically include travel insurance and breakdown cover have more than doubled in the past year.
+Complaints about such accounts which typically include travel insurance and breakdown cover more than doubled in 2016.